vaishakp/vaishakp.github.io/README.md

 15. [petsc](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/packages/petsc.sh) 3.18.4
 17. [lapack](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/packages/lapack.sh) 3.11.0

+Note:
-A master script to install these can be found [here](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/StartCompile.sh).
+1. A master script to install these can be found [here](https://gitlab.com/vaishakp/pkginstaller/-/blob/983aa9a74ddaf9a23c1546e10372e2637e08bb84/StartCompile.sh).
+1. Comment/ uncomment the corresponding lines to install specific software only.
+2. Please preserve the ordering of the software install.
+3. Please use the default flags "-O3 -march=native -fPIC" for all dependent software not listed above.

 #### Other
 Not used in the below benchmarks, work in progress.